POLL-European Central Bank to raise deposit rate to 3.25% by mid-year

 Although a technical recession was still predicted - with a 0.2% contraction last quarter and 0.3% in the current one - the economy was now expected to grow 0.1% next quarter rather than flatline.
 It is forecast to expand 0.3% in the following two quarters, unchanged medians showed.

-All but one of the 36 economists who responded to another question said the bloc's downturn was more likely to be shallower than they expect rather than deeper.
+When asked in an extra question whether the downturn is likely to be deeper, or shallower, than expected, all but one of the 36 economists said it was more likely to be shallower than deeper.

 "Not only has the risk of severe, energy-driven recessions diminished markedly but the direction of travel of leading indicators, including our PMI data, signals a rising likelihood of an earlier pick-up in growth than expected," said Ken Wattret at S&P Global.